Table of contents

 Great platforms have always built on and integrated other services.
 Netflix couldn’t dominate without AWS, and AirBnb relies on Klarna to keep payments flowing.

 Lending-as-a-service turns any company into a lending company.
 You can embed safe, efficient, regulated lending services into your products with relative ease.
-You needn’t concern yourself with maintenance or keeping on top of financial regulations — your Laas partner does all that.
+You needn’t concern yourself with maintenance or keeping on top of financial regulations — your LaaS partner does all that.

 Get access to instant pay-as-you-go financing to cover stock, marketing, and B2B receivables to grow on your own terms.